Computer Locked - MoneyPak Virus

 Video showing how to start Windows 8 in "Safe Mode with Networking":

-Log in to the account that is infected with MoneyPak virus.
+Log in to the accountinfected with MoneyPak virus.
 Start your Internet browser and download a legitimate anti-spyware program.
 Update the anti-spyware software and start a full system scan.
-Remove all the entries that it detects.
+Remove all entries detected.

-Notice that some ransomware infections are capable of encrypting all the files that were stored on an infected PC.
-If you are dealing with such infection you can use some of the tools listed below to decrypt your files.
+Notice that some ransomware infections are capable of encrypting files stored on an infected PC.
+If you are dealing with such an infection, use some of the tools listed below to decrypt your files.

 To regain control of your files (decrypt) try using these tools: